Lateral spreading effects on VLBI radio images of neutron star merger jets

 where $\alpha$ is the angle between the emitter's direction of motion and the observer line-of-sight (LOS).

 To illustrate the typical jet evolution, we consider a jet with parameters $E=5\times 10^{51}\ \textrm{ergs}$, $\Gamma_{0}=100$, initial half-opening angle $\theta_{j,0}=10^{\circ}$ and $n=10^{-2}\ \textrm{cm}^{-3}$; throughout this section the on-axis case is assumed ($\theta_{\rm obs}=0$).
 The dynamical equations \ref{eq:peer}, \ref{eq:lateralspreading} and \ref{eq:sweptmass} are solved using a fourth-order Runge-Kutta scheme.
 The deceleration radius for these parameters is $R_{d}=2\times 10^{17}$\,cm, which corresponds to an on-axis deceleration time $T_{d}\approx 300$\,s\,$\sim 4\times 10^{-3}$ days.
-Figure \ref{fig:thetaEv} shows the evolution of the opening angle $\theta_{j}$ in units of its initial value $\theta_{j,0}$.
-The opening angle initially grows slowly and by the jet break, when $\Gamma\sim 1/\theta_{j}$ at $T\approx 1.3$ days, the opening angle has grown by a factor of $1.25$.
+Figure \ref{fig:thetaEv} shows the evolution of the opening angle $\theta_{j}$ in units of its initial value $\theta_{j,0}$ as a function of the radius of the shell.
+The opening angle initially grows slowly and by the jet break, when $\Gamma\sim 1/\theta_{j}$ when the jet has expanded to a radius $R\approx 5 R_{d}$ (or equivalently at at a time $T\approx 1.3$ days for an ox-axis observer), the opening angle has grown by a factor of $1.25$.
 As the amount of swept-up mass is larger in the spreading case, the spreading jet decelerates faster.
-This is illustrated in figure \ref{fig:doublepanel}, which shows the evolution of the $R$ (solid curves) and $\Gamma$ (dashed curves) as a function of $T$.
+This is illustrated in figure \ref{fig:doublepanel}, which shows the evolution of the $R$ (solid curves) and $\Gamma$ (dashed curves) as a function of $T$ where $T$ is evaluated for $\alpha=0$.
 The blue lines correspond to the laterally spreading case, and the red lines correspond to the non-spreading case.
 The non-spreading jet begins to lead the spreading jet after $T\sim 1$ days, and by $T=75$ days has a radius which $50\%$ larger than the spreading jet.
 The initial evolution of the Lorentz factor $\Gamma$ in both cases is similar.
 After the initial coasting phase $\Gamma$ decreases as $\Gamma\propto T^{-3/8}$, as is expected for a relativistic blast wave.
 After $T\sim 0.5$ days, the evolution of the two systems separate.
 The spreading jet presents a steeper decay until $T\approx 1000$ days, when its Lorentz factor begins to flatten as the system approaches the sub-relativistic regime.